 April 13, 2013 – Chi Cheng was born on July 15th 1970 in Davis, California, to Jeanne and Yin Yan Cheng.
 His father, a prominent Stockton cardiologist, was a Chinese immigrant.
 Cheng graduated from Tokay High School and attended California State University in Sacramento, enrolling in 1989.
 He worked on campus, wrote poetry, and played as the original full time bassist of the alternative metal band Deftones from Sacramento, founded in 1988.

-Deftones released seven albums, with three Platinum: Adrenaline, Around the Fur, and White Pony and one Gold certification For Deftones.
+Deftones released seven albums, with three Platinum: Adrenaline, Around the Fur, and White Pony and one Gold certification for Deftones.

 Their many hit singles include “Be Quiet and Drive (Far Away)”, “Change (In the House of Flies)”, “Minerva” and “Hole in the Earth”.
 Chi was also the author of a collection of poetry titled The Bamboo Parachute released in 2000 as a spoken word album.
 Cheng gave proceeds from the CD to various charities and to buy musical instruments for kids in the Sacramento area.
 He was a practicing Buddhist and maintained an interest in Taoism and Shamanism.
-In addition to his conversion to Buddhism during his university years, he also became a vegetarian.
+In addition to his conversion to Buddhism during his college years, he also became a vegetarian.